-Hospital Bags – What to Pack in a Hospital Bag for Delivery!
+What to Pack in a Hospital Bag for You and Baby

 Here’s my biggest tip; don’t stress too much!
 While it’s nice to have everything packed and ready to go it won’t be the end of the world if for some reason you do not have it all.
-Pretty much all you need to give birth is”¦ your vagina!
+I’ve been there, done that and we were just fine!
+Luckily, pretty much all you need to give birth is your vagina!
 The rest of this stuff is all for your comfort and convenience.

-Being honest, you really could just use any old duffle bag you have lying around.
+Of course, you could just use any old duffle bag you have lying around.
 But hey, maybe you’re in the market for a new bag and this is the perfect excuse to buy one so here are some great options.

 While you will probably be packing for baby and dad as well, focus on yourself first when packing your hospital bag.
 After all, you are the one doing all the hard work during this stay and you want to be as comfortable as possible.
 Having everything you need and want will make you the happiest and calmest version of yourself.

-What to Pack in Hospital Bag – For Mom
+What to Pack in a Hospital Bag for Mom